garyfoxes/Docker/DockerCommands.md

 docker container run -d -p 3306:3306 --name db -e MYSQL_RANDOM_ROOT_PASSWORD=yes mysql

-docker container run -d -it --name CentOS --network my_network centos:7 yum install curl && curl --version(when running centos/Ubuntu had to include the -it as well otherwise the container stopped straight away,this will print out version of curl before exiting)
+docker container run -d -it --name CentOS --network my_network centos:7 yum install curl && curl --version(when running centos/Ubuntu had to include the -it as well otherwise the container stopped straight away,this will print out version of curl before exiting, if you want to go into a bash shell have just bash after the image)

 docker container ls -a